PhantomMike/100-days-of-code/log.md

+## Day 59: May 22, 2017

+**Today's Progress:** Gear shift again, playing with .net gadgeteer this week!
+Fixing environment, running basic "Hello LED" app.

+**Thoughts:** Probably the final set of technology for our class this year.
+Working on the environment and troubleshooting, writing code that turns on LEDs, uses timers, uses the primitive display - will get to using other components such as buttons and joysticks.

 ## Day 58: May 17, 2017

 **Today's Progress:** Gear shift, python tutorial and pygame zero.
 Now I can say I've at least played with Python!